New public media entity gives ministers Muldoon-era control: TVNZ

 Wrightson also suggested that the entity be given five-year funding agreements to prevent any government using Crown funding negotiations with the government to compromise its independence.

-Two private media companies warned the model proposed by the government could cause them to retreat from the market by making it more fund public interest journalism through advertising and by making that journalism more expensive.
+Two private media companies warned the proposed model could cause them to retreat from the market by making it more difficult to fund public interest journalism through advertising and by making that journalism more expensive.

 This is because the media entity would be subsidised by taxpayer funding, whilst also operating commercially, but not having to return a profit.

 This would give it an advantage when competing for staff and bidding for advertising.
-Commercial media companies are not largely taxpayer funded, but have to operate commercially, whilst also making a profit.
+Commercial media companies are not largely taxpayer-funded, but have to operate commercially, while also making a profit.

 Stuff chief executive Sinead Boucher said the public media entity was already being felt in the market already, with offers being made to Stuff staff.